ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.alpha-ess/README.md

 -   (Gaspode) Use meaningful state names
 -   (Gaspode) Use suitable state roles
--   (Gaspode) Added new state for Alpha ESS settings parameter 'upsReserve'
+-   (Gaspode) Added new state for Alpha-ESS settings parameter 'upsReserve'

 ### 0.0.4

--   (Gaspode) use axios to perform Alpha ESS API calls instead of deprecated request
+-   (Gaspode) use axios to perform Alpha-ESS API calls instead of deprecated request
 -   (Gaspode) New option "Update unchanged states" added

 ### 0.0.3